Pope Alexander VII: Papal diplomat

 In 1627 he began his apprenticeship as vice-papal legate at Ferrara, and on recommendations from two cardinals he was appointed Inquisitor of Malta.

 Chigi was ordained a priest in Rome in December 1634.
 He was appointed Referendarius utriusque signaturae, which made him a prelate and gave him the right to practice before the Roman courts.
 On 8 January 1635, Chigi was named Bishop of Nardò in southern Italy and consecrated on 1 July 1635 by Miguel Juan Balaguer Camarasa, Bishop of Malta.
 On 13 May 1652 he was transferred to the Bishopric of Imola.

 Bishop Chigi was named nuncio in Cologne (1639–1651) on 11 June 1639.
-There, he supported Urban VIII's condemnation of the heretical book Augustinus by Cornelius Jansen, Bishop of Ypres, in the papal Bull In eminenti of 1642.
+There, he supported Urban VIII's condemnation of the heretical book Augustinus by Cornelius Jansen, Bishop of Ypres, in the papal bull In eminenti of 1642.

 Though expected to take part in the negotiations which led in 1648 to the Peace of Westphalia, Bishop Chigi (and other Catholic delegates) declined to deliberate with persons whom the Catholic Church considered heretics.
 Negotiations therefore took place in two cities, Osnabrück and Münster in Westphalia, with intermediaries travelling back and forth between the Protestant and the Catholic delegates.
-Chigi, of course, protested on behalf of the Papacy, when the treaties were finally completed, against the Treaty of Westphalia once the instruments were finally completed.
-Pope Innocent himself stated that the Peace "is null, void, invalid, unjust, damnable, reprobate, inane, empty of meaning and effect for all time."
-The Peace ended the Thirty Years' War (1618–1648) and established the balance of European power that lasted until the wars of the French Revolution (1789).
+Chigi protested against the Treaty of Westphalia on behalf of the Papacy once the instruments were finally completed.
+Pope Innocent X himself stated that the Peace "is null, void, invalid, unjust, damnable, reprobate, inane, empty of meaning and effect for all time."
+The Peace ended the Thirty Years' War (1618–1648) and established the balance of European power that lasted until the French Revolutionary Wars (1792).

 Secretary of State and Cardinal

-Pope Innocent X (1644–1655) recalled Chigi to Rome.
-In December 1651 Pope Innocent named Cardinal Chigi Secretary of State.
-He was created cardinal by Innocent X in the Consistory of 19 February 1652, and on 12 March was granted the title of Cardinal-Priest of Santa Maria del Popolo.
+Pope Innocent X (1644–1655) recalled Chigi to Rome and, in December 1651, named him Secretary of State.
+He was created a cardinal by Innocent X in the Consistory of 19 February 1652, and on 12 March was granted the title of Cardinal-Priest of Santa Maria del Popolo.